marcus-crane/utf9k/content/blog/emacs-wsl2-install.md

 If you'd like to run Emacs in your terminal, just simply fire up `emacs`.
 If you'd like to run it on your Windows host, and have your X server running and set up, you can run `emacs &` to spawn it, and keep it open as a background process.

 Happy text manipulation!

+P.S.
+I wrote this entire post in Doom Emacs, launched from WSL 2 on my home desktop and it works like a charm :)